aws-samples/aws-codedeploy-samples/load-balancing/elb/README.md

 1. Install the AWS CLI on all your instances.
 2. Update the policies on the EC2 instance profile to allow the above actions.
 3. Copy the `.sh` files in this directory into your application source.
 4. Edit your application's `appspec.yml` to run `deregister_from_elb.sh` on the ApplicationStop event, and `register_with_elb.sh` on the ApplicationStart event.
-5. Edit `common_functions.sh` to set `ELB_LIST` to contain the name(s) of the Elastic Load Balancer(s) your deployment group is a part of.
+5. If your instance is not in an Auto Scaling Group, edit `common_functions.sh` to set `ELB_LIST` to contain the name(s) of the Elastic Load Balancer(s) your deployment group is a part of.
 Make sure the entries in ELB_LIST are separated by space.
+Alternatively, you can set `ELB_LIST` to `_all_` to automatically use all load balancers the instance is registered to, or `_any_` to get the same behaviour as `_all_` but without failing your deployments if the instance is not part of any ASG or ELB.
+This is more flexible in heterogeneous tag-based Deployment Groups.
 6. Deploy!